iamsanteri/sentience-blog/posts/the-scientific-method-in-social-sciences.md

 **As described by Aristotle**

-The idea for this essay comes for the column of Roger Martin, [A better blueprint for studying Economics](https://www.reuters.com/article/idUS194605394520111110).
+Idea for this essay comes from original the column of Roger Martin, [A better blueprint for studying Economics](https://www.reuters.com/article/idUS194605394520111110).

 ### Social interactions are inherently messy